cs207-2017-group13/cs207-FinalProject/manual/model_document.md

 For deterministic simulations, there are three ODE solvers available: the backward euler method, the backward differentiation formula, and the Runge-Kutta-Fehlberg method.
 The third method, Runge-Kutta-Fehlberg (rk45), is **not** recommended however, as the equations involved with are usually stiff.

 It is recommended that the user sets the step size to be small (eg. 0.01) to achieve higher simulation accuracy when using the backward euler method and the backward differentiation formula.

-If the abundances of species become negative in the simulation process, the simulation will set the negative abundances back to zero as abundances should never be negative.
+Note, if numerical integration leads to negative chemical species conentrations, such concentrations will be truncated to 0, since chemical concentrations cannot be negative.

 ### Stochastic modeling
 Stochastic simulation of chemical abundances uses the Gillespie stochastic simulation algorithm.
 The principle behind the algorithm is that waiting times between reaction events are exponentially distributed; thus the time until the next reaction is drawn from an exponential distribution (the simulation is advanced in time by this amount).
 The particular reaction event that occurs is randomly selected from among the possible reactions in proportion to their probabilities.